 Maybe what Mr. Grinnell should do is to declassify and then release the contents of those reports in terms of what individuals were involved with.

-Uh, but what he's doing now is just releasing the names of individuals who again were carrying out their authorized responsibilities.
+But what he's doing now is just releasing the names of individuals who, again, were carrying out their authorized responsibilities.

 That would be nearly a 300% increase, three-fold increase in unmaskings just in Obama's last term, especially accelerating into 2016, all throughout 2016 through the end of their administration.

-We have now been unpeeling every layer of this onion uh together since March of 2017.
+We have now been unpeeling every layer of this onion together since March of 2017.

-Uh Congressman Lee Zeldon of New York here to talk about well, we've got Adam Schiff caught lying through his teeth again repeatedly.
+Congressman Lee Zeldon of New York here to talk about, well, we've got Adam Schiff caught lying through his teeth again repeatedly.

-Well, I guess it's not a big deal for people that don't believe in our constitution and the fourth amendment and unreasonable search and seizure, uh, because forty-eight times in this period of time means that you were targeted in a way that was abusing your power and authority, and you were going after one guy.
+Well, I guess it's not a big deal for people that don't believe in our Constitution and the Fourth Amendment and unreasonable search and seizure because 48 times in this period of time means that you were targeted in a way that was abusing your power and authority and you were going after one guy.

 Yeah, listen, here's what's going on.

-I I bet you when we're done, we're gonna find out that lots of Trump transition officials were being unmasked.
+I bet you when we're done, we're going to find out that lots of Trump transition officials were being unmasked.

 The Obama administration was trying to thwart the Trump administration and its early foreign policy efforts.

-They lost the election, the Democrats are headed out the door, and instead of allowing for a peaceful transition of power, they're listening in and unmasking all the conversations that Trump people are have in trying to get their policy and their transition team up and running.
+And instead of allowing for a peaceful transition of power, they're listening in and unmasking all the conversations that Trump people are have and trying to get their policy and their transition team up and running.

-Uh we're gonna find out it's far more widespread than just these uh Flynn conversations when we're done.
+We're going to find out it's far more widespread than just these Flynn conversations when we're done.

-Uh I don't know yet, but I've certainly been uh told that by sources that there was concerns that Jared Kushner and others may have been unmasked at various times.
+I don't know yet, but I've certainly been told that by sources that there was concerns that Jared Kushner and others may have been unmasked at various times.

-I remember at one point John Solomon hearing uh people like you and me had been unmasked.
+I remember at one point, John Solomon, hearing people like you and me had been unmasked.

 Was that ever confirmed?

-But uh I think uh I this is what I would ask the D and I to do.
+Never been confirmed, but I think this is what I would ask the DNI to do.

-Yeah, so I totally agree with what John just said, and uh understand December of 2016, the Obama administration was trying to get a Security Council resolution, this anti-Israel resolution, UN Security Council Resolution 234 done.
+And understand December of 2016, the Obama administration was trying to get a Security Council resolution, this anti-Israel resolution, U.N.
+Security Council Resolution 2334 done.

 They teed up Egypt.